Trump Administration Seeks More Time To Reunify Migrant Families

 The government is using DNA testing to verify that parents are related to the children they claim.

-In his comments on Thursday, Secretary Azar said that "under 3,000" minors were separated from their parents.
+In his comments on Thursday, Azar said that "under 3,000" minors were separated from their parents.
 The court documents say that the government has identified "approximately 101 minors under age 5" under the care of HHS's Office of Refugee Resettlement.